common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 The VESTEC (Visual Exploration and Sampling Toolkit for Extreme Computing) project seeks to fuse HPC and real-time data for urgent decision making for disaster response.

-We need to run workflows that included MPI-parallelised applications on HPC.
+We need to run workflows that include MPI-parallelised applications on HPC.

 We didn't want to reinvent all the wheels.